drewgarrido/mappergame/README.md

 the shortest path shown accurate to the pixel level.

 ## Running
-Open index.html in any browser.
+Open index.html in any browser or visit https://drewgarrido.github.io/mappergame.
 Heavily tested in Firefox 43, and demonstrated in MS Edge 25.

 ## Lessons Demonstrated